 We have bulleted lists of suggestions on proper use of your medications and things you should not do with them.
 Also, it's a good idea to keep the number for your state Poison control and Drug Information Center readily available in the event of an emergency, such as a child getting into your medications, or if you take the wrong medication.

 It is also important not to over-medicate, as this can lead to drug abuse.
 If you feel you need help with drug abuse, there are many treatment centers available.
-For example, the Massachusetts drug abuse treatment.
+It may be best to as your physician for a referral.

 Consider getting all your medications from one pharmacy.
 This allows the pharmacist to monitor possible interactions between medications.
 When shopping for a pharmacy, consider all the services provided by the pharmacy, not just price.
 Does the pharmacist take adequate time to explain what your medications are for and how to take them?

 - Know the name of the medication and the condition for which you are taking it.

 - Know the common side effects of the medication that you are taking and what to do if you experience a bad reaction to the drugs you are taking.

 - Ask what to do when you miss a dose of your medication.
 Should you take the medication when you remember it, or should you wait till the next dose is due?

 - Understand how and when to take your medications (how many times a day and at what times, with or without food).
 Know if there are any special instructions (for example, shaking a liquid medication before using).

 - Ask if there are any special storage conditions for your medication (for example, keep in refrigerator).
 Most medications without special storage instructions should be stored in a cool, dry place.

 - Use measuring devices obtained from the pharmacy to measure dose of liquid medications.
 Household measuring devices such as a teaspoon can vary widely in the amount that they hold.